mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 ## Column visibility panel

-The column visibility panel can be opened through the grid toolbar.
+The column visibility panel can be opened through the data grid toolbar.
-To enable it, you need to add `Toolbar: GridToolbar` to the grid `components` prop.
+To enable it, you need to add `Toolbar: GridToolbar` to the data grid `components` prop.

 The user can then choose which columns are visible using the _Columns_ button.